Three Dollar Bill, Y'all: Controversy

-Critical reception
+Reception

-Three Dollar Bill, Y'all$ received mostly positive reviews from critics.
-A 1997 review from the Gavin Report stated, "Limp Bizkit has created a sound that will fast be incorporated into the hard rock genre—let's call it grindhop.
+Three Dollar Bill, Y'all received mixed to positive reviews from critics.
+A June 1997 review from the Gavin Report stated, "Limp Bizkit has created a sound that will fast be incorporated into the hard rock genre—let's call it grindhop.
 Even if the name doesn't stick, Limp Bizkit will still appeal to anyone with an ear for innovative music."
-Stephen Thomas Erlewine of Allmusic praised the album in his retrospective review, writing "They might not have many original ideas [...] but they do the sound well.
+Stephen Thomas Erlewine of AllMusic praised the album in his retrospective review, writing "They might not have many original ideas [...] but they do the sound well.
 They have a powerful rhythm section and memorable hooks, most of which make up for the uneven songwriting."
 In The Essential Rock Discography, Martin Charles Strong gave the album a 7 out of 10 rating.
 Robert Christgau gave the album a negative review.
 Borland stated in an interview that George Michael, the writer of the song "Faith", hated Limp Bizkit's cover and "hates us for doing it".
 Durst, however, said: "I heard that he loves the song.
 We asked him to perform 'Faith' with us on New Year's, but George thought he might come off looking funny.
 I wouldn't make fun of him."
-In 2020, Three Dollar Bill, Y'all was named one of the 20 best metal albums of 1997 by Metal Hammer magazine.
+In 2020, Three Dollar Bill, Y'all was named one of the 20 best metal albums of 1997 by Metal Hammer.
+Metal Hammer also included it on their 2022 list of the "10 essential rap metal albums".
+Despite publicly expressing his disdain for nu metal and his personal dislike of Durst, Megadeth frontman Dave Mustaine spoke very positively about Three Dollar Bill, Y'all$, praising Borland's guitar work and the musicianship.
+Despite a widely publicized feud with Limp Bizkit, Slipknot frontman Corey Taylor also expressed much praise for the album, crediting it as an influence on Slipknot's 1999 self-titled album.